Please Forget Everything You've Been Told About Period Pain

 Believe it or not, your menstrual pain isn’t normal either.
 Even if a doctor has told you it is.
 Even if you think it’s not that severe.
 Even if you’re not in a lot of pain or you don’t have pain every month.
 Period pain is not normal.
 It’s ok to bring up your concerns, and ask for a second opinion in order to have your pain taken seriously.

-Physical Therapy Can Help You Get Relief for Period Pain & Cramping
+Physical Therapy Can Help You Get Relief from Unbearable Period Pain

 At home, I tried to manage my pain on my own and followed the advice gynecologists had given me in the past including: